L-1 Visa Requirements, Qualifications, and Benefits

 With that disclaimer, here is a general list of some of the documents you should expect to provide to your immigration lawyer:

-- Copies of your passport for you and your family
+- Passport copies for you and your family

-- A detailed job description of your position with your foreign company
+- Detailed description of your position with the foreign company

-- General information for both the U.S. company and the foreign company
+- General information about the U.S. company and the foreign company

 Here’s a simplified breakdown of the process of getting an L1 Visa: